eclab/grains/seq164/README.md

 them to inputs 2 and 3 you'd get notes 2, 4, and 6.
 If you attached them to inputs 3 and 4 you'd
 get inputs 4, 8, and 12.

+## Gates Vs. Triggers

+SEQ164's Digital Out outputs a trigger.
+If you wanted it to output a gate, you'd need to specify the gate length.
+You could do this by changing a specific #define in the code to a longer value (nothing longer than 255).
+I believe a value of X should correspond to a gate length of approximately X/64 seconds.

 ## Output Pitch Range and Resolution